cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

 Furthermore the product will facilitate collaboration among employees of different departments, allowing them to get a better overview of their teams.

-The useres will consist of both Danish and Polish users, which arises some cultural differences, including the specific holidays of Denmark and Poland, as well as varying approaches to vacation planning, communication styles and workplace expectations.
+The users will consist of both Danish and Polish users, which arises some cultural differences, including the specific holidays of Denmark and Poland, as well as varying approaches to vacation planning, communication styles and workplace expectations.